webcodesk/react-app-framework/README.md

 * `targets` - a list of the component instances or functions that receive data produced by the parent event.

-> Target component should have the `propertyName` in the `props` description to specify what property receives the data.

-Please note, component's events and function's dispatches produce only the first argument.
+> Please note, component's events and function's dispatches produce only the first argument.

-> For example, in `dispatch({greeting: someText}, anotherText)` - `anotherText` will not be passed in the target property.
+> The second argument is the helper object with the state of the component instance and React Router history.

 Once we've added all configurations, we can start the development server:
 ```